Code-Institute-Submissions/milestone-project-1-cv-website/README.md

 5. List any bugs I came across while creating and testing the site, including fixes I came up with.

+## Bugs & Fixes

+### Landing Page
+1. Accessibility Bug on Page Zoom:
+- BUG: As I began testing the site on different devices, zoomed in to 200% as stipulated by HTML official standards, I found that on certain screen sizes both the landing page and the contact page were not working as expected.
+The writing on the landing page was disappearing above the page, so that the user would not be able to read the first line.
+The contact form itself was seeping into the footer, obscuring most of it.

+- FIX: I had set the heights of both sections to height: 100vh.
+Changing them to min-height: 100vh fixed the issue.

+### Work History

+1. Resizing the Page

+3. BUG: Finding the code required to display the
 1. web.dev Measure was amazing for checking a range of different measures of page performance, accessibility, vulnerabilities and best practices.
     * I went through the list a few times and changed/altered elements on my page to try and improve those markers of performance that I could.